Pengrey/RE/RE/RE/Project_1/PingoDoce/PingoDoce_Docs/Static Analysis/Launcher - SplashActivity.md

 }
 ```

-This verifies if a certain boolean has value True and launches the [[Walkthrough Activity]].
+This verifies if a certain boolean has value True and launches the [[Intro Page]] (Walkthrough Activity).

-After this walkthrough (either skipped or completed) the user is greeted with a login page.
+After this walkthrough is either skipped or completed the user is greeted with a [[Welcome Page]].

 ### Interesting Content: